dianaamfr/Compiler-tool-for-J--/README.md

-## GROUP: T3G1

-- Diana Freitas, NUMBER: up201806230, GRADE: 19, CONTRIBUTION: 25%
-- Diogo Fernandes, NUMBER: up201806250, GRADE: 19, CONTRIBUTION: 25%
-- Hugo Guimarães, NUMBER: up201806490, GRADE: 19, CONTRIBUTION: 25%
-- Juliane Marubayashi, NUMBER: up201800175, GRADE: 19, CONTRIBUTION: 25%

-GLOBAL Grade of the project: 19

-### Summary:
+# A Compiler tool for J-- Language

-This project consists in a compiler tool to parse the J-- language for java bytecode, which can be executed using the [jasmin library](http://jasmin.sourceforge.net/).
-This tool also has options for code optimization, which can be applied making use of the `-o` and `-r=x` options.
+A compiler, named jmm, which translates programs in Java--* into java bytecodes.
+It can be executed using the [jasmin library](http://jasmin.sourceforge.net/) and also has options for code optimization, which can be applied by making use of the `-o` and `-r=x` options.

+**Based on the MiniJava proposed in Appel and Palsberg's“Modern Compiler Implementation in Java”, 2ndEdi-tion, pages 484-486*

-### Dealing with syntatic errors:
+## Dealing with syntatic errors:
 The syntatic error recovering was applied for while statments.
 The following code shows the recovery is done:

 ```java